geoalchemy/geoalchemy/doc/intro.rst

 Support
 -------
 GeoAlchemy is at an early stage of development.
-It does not yet have a mailing list of its own but support should be available on the SQLAlchemy Mailing List or IRC Channel.
+Its mailing list is available on `Google Groups <http://groups.google.com/group/geoalchemy>`_.
+The source code can be found on `BitBucket <http://bitbucket.org/sanjiv/geoalchemy/>`_.
 Also, feel free to email the author directly to send bugreports, feature requests, patches, etc.

 Installation